-This study assumes that every forest stand should have a unique spatial distribution of trees and this spatial pattern should not change in a short time period within which multiple lidar data sets are acquired.
+This article assumes that every forest stand should have a unique spatial distribution of trees and this spatial pattern should not change in a short time period within which multiple LiDAR data sets are acquired.
 In other words, the spatial relationship between each tree and its neighboring trees should be constant.
 To identify the spatial pattern of tree distributions, the plane coordinates (i.e., X and Y) of each individual tree and its neighboring trees are transformed to a simple geometric feature by constructing a TIN using the Delaunay triangulation [44].
-Based on the above-mentioned assumptions, a particular tree identified from different lidar platforms should form a similar TIN with its defined neighbors.
-Therefore, we should be able to find corresponding tree pairs by matching the TINs generated from different lidar platforms.
+Based on the abovementioned assumptions, a particular tree identified from different LiDAR platforms should form a similar TIN with its defined neighbors.
+Therefore, we should be able to find the corresponding tree pairs by matching the TINs generated from different LiDAR platforms.

 In the process of TIN generation, each tree location is considered as a search point and its neighboring tree locations can be found by the k-nearest neighbor search method.
 Moreover, in order to avoid ambiguous TINs, the search point does not participate in the TIN generation.
 For example, as shown in Fig. 2, the three search points have the same search neighbors.
 In the case of TIN generation including the search point itself, the generated TINs would be the same; if the search point is excluded, the generated TINs would be distinctive from each other.
-Two sets of TINs generated from segmented trees in multi-platform lidar data are represented as $TIN^1 = \{TIN_1^1, TIN_2^1, ..., TIN_k^1\}$ and $TIN^2 = \{TIN_1^2, TIN_2^2, ..., TIN_l^2\}$, where k and l are the numbers of trees derived from two lidar datasets, respectively.
+Two sets of TINs generated from segmented trees in multiplatform LiDAR data are represented as $TIN_l^1$ , where k and l are the numbers of trees derived from two LiDAR data sets, respectively.